Kanchenjunga Circuit Trek - 26 Days

 • Free Excess Luggage Storing At Green Valley Nepal Store During The Trek

-What You Can Expect from Kanchenjunga Circuit Trek?
+What you can expect from Kanchenjunga Circuit Trek?

 • You will be surrounded by the majestic peaks of Kanchenjunga, Makalu, and other mountains in the region, offering breathtaking views and a true sense of adventure.